A dramatic journey through the dreck we all know and love.

 His first night in Japan, Sean tries to race a local gangster named D.K. (it stands for the “drift king”, and don’t worry… the movie makes the Donkey Kong joke for you), but busts up another low-level criminal’s car in the process.
 The owner of the destroyed car (Han, played by Sung Kang) forces him to work as an enforcer to pay it off, and they become fast friends.
 Sean also makes nice with two high school classmates in schemer Twinkie (Bow Wow) and D.K.’s girlfriend Neela (Nathalie Kelley).

 D.K. doesn’t appreciate the time Neela’s been spending with the new kid in town, and also learns from his Yakuza uncle (played by Sonny Chiba!) that Han’s been skimming off the top.
-This confluence of crap gets him pretty angry and he shows up to Han’s garage packing heat.
+This confluence of disrespect gets him pretty angry, so D.K. shows up to Han’s garage packing heat.
 In the resulting chase, Han gets killed which mobilizes Sean to stay in Tokyo and fix things instead of running away to a new city like he usually does.

-He boldly enters Sonny Chiba’s club and gives the Yakuza boss the money that Han stole.
-Sean apologizes for the mess that the rivalry with D.K. has caused and proposes to settle things with a final race where the loser leaves town.
+His first step in making right by his dead friend involves Sean boldly enters Sonny Chiba’s club and gives the Yakuza boss the money that Han stole.
+He then apologizes for the mess that the rivalry with D.K. has caused and proposes to settle things with a final race where the loser leaves town.
 Fortunately for him, Sonny Chiba is totally cool with making business decisions by having high school kids street race with each other.